 |The per person pricing above is indicative only: we show 7 night with 10/12 dive packages at high-end and lower-end rooms (singles & doubles) for the purposes of comparison. |

 We can give you a price (and availability) for any combination of nights/dives you wish to undertake, which will include any discounts due to you as part of that package, and any exclusions, or items payable at the resort.
-Use the [Enquiry & Booking] button to give us your exact requirements and we'll give you the best deal we can.
+Please use the [Enquire Now] tab to give us your exact requirements and we'll give you the best deal we can.